tachiyomiorg/website/src/help/guides/troubleshooting.md

 Possible reasons for **HTTP error 403**:

 - The source you selected has [Cloudflare](#solving-the-cloudflare-issue) protection on, refer to the [Cloudflare](#solving-the-cloudflare-issue) guide to fix it.
 - The source is down, removed the manga, or banned your IP.
-Open <Navigation item="webview"/> to check if this is the case.
+Open <NavigationText item="webview"/> to check if this is the case.
 :::
 ::: el-collapse-item title="HTTP error 404"
 **HTTP error 404** probably means that the source is down or removed the manga.
-Open <Navigation item="webview"/> to check if this is the case.
+Open <NavigationText item="webview"/> to check if this is the case.
 :::
 ::: el-collapse-item title="HTTP error 429 (Too Many Requests)"
 **HTTP error 429** or **Too Many Requests** means that the source banned your IP address (in most cases, it's temporary).
 We suggest [migrating](./source-migration.md) part of your manga to another source to reduce the number of requests to the source.
 :::
 ::: el-collapse-item title="HTTP error 5xx"
 **HTTP error 5xx** like **500, 502** and others are server errors, and the source you are trying to access has problems on their side.
-Open the source in <Navigation item="webview"/> and check if the site is down.
+Open the source in <NavigationText item="webview"/> and check if the site is down.
 :::
 ::: el-collapse-item title="Unable to resolve host / Connection failed"
 Errors like **Unable to resolve host** or **Connection failed** mean that something prevents your connection to the site.